Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

 The most straightforward way of getting familiar with the Altinn.App instrumentation APIs is by creating a simple `IHostedService` implemented in `Program.cs`.
 This way we can get some code running which we can experiment with.

-In telemetry and instrumentation APIs of the Altinn.App library are exposed through the `Telemetry` class.
+The telemetry and instrumentation APIs of the Altinn.App library are exposed through the `Telemetry` class.
 It is a thread-safe singleton object available in the dependency injection container.
 Let's extend the the app by extending `Program.cs`.